0xSero/partisia-docs/docs/node-operations/node-health-and-maintenance.md

 When changing VPS there are a few important precautions you take ensuring a problem free migration.

 **You may never run two nodes performing baker services at the same time**
-Running two nodes with same config can be interpreted as malicious behavior.You can start a [reader node](../node-operations/run-a-reader-node.md) on the new VPS.
+Running two nodes with same config can be interpreted as malicious behavior.
+You can start a [reader node](../node-operations/run-a-reader-node.md) on the new VPS.
 Then, when you are ready to change the `config.json` to the BP version, you stop the node from running on the old server: